mitogen-hq/mitogen/docs/api.rst

         Construct a remote context over an OpenSSH ``ssh`` invocation.

-        By default, the ``ssh`` process is started in a newly allocated pseudo-terminal to support typing interactive passwords, however when making many connections, this may be disabled by specifying `batch_mode=True`, as most operating systems have a conservative upper limit on the number of pseudo-terminals that may exist.
+        The ``ssh`` process is started in a newly allocated pseudo-terminal to support typing interactive passwords and responding to prompts, if a password is specified, or `check_host_keys=accept`.
+In other scenarios, ``BatchMode`` is enabled and no PTY is allocated.
+For many-target configurations, both options should be avoided as most systems have a conservative limit on the number of pseudo-terminals that may exist.

         Accepts all parameters accepted by :meth:`local`, in addition to: